 Many employees view being offered flexible working hours as a sign they are valued by the company.
 Those who have other responsibilities or out-of-work interests may see flexible working as an absolute must or a deal-breaker for any organisation they work for.

-The business benefit from offering flexible working hours is that it may assist retention efforts.
+The business benefit from offering flexible working hours is that it may assist employee retention efforts.

 7. Attracting talent